Ryan Giggs

-Giggs is one of the most decorated footballers of all time.
-During his time at United, he won 13 Premier League winner's medals – more than any other player in history, four FA Cup winner's medals, three League Cup winner's medals, two UEFA Champions League winner's medals, a FIFA Club World Cup winners medal, an Intercontinental Cup winner's medal, a UEFA Super Cup winner's medal and nine FA Community Shield winner's medals.
-Manchester United and Liverpool are the only clubs in English football history to have won more league championships than Giggs.
-He captained United on numerous occasions, particularly in the 2007–08 season when regular captain Gary Neville was ruled out with various injuries.

-Giggs also has many personal achievements.
-He was the first player in history to win two consecutive PFA Young Player of the Year awards (1992 and 1993), though he did not win the PFA Player of the Year award until 2009.
+Giggs was the first player in history to win two consecutive PFA Young Player of the Year awards (1992 and 1993), though he did not win the PFA Player of the Year award until 2009.
 He was the only player to play in each of the first 22 seasons of the Premier League, as well as the only player to score in each of the first 21 seasons.
-He was elected into the PFA Team of the Century in 2007, the Premier League Team of the Decade in 2003, as well as the FA Cup Team of the Century.
-Giggs holds the record for the most assists in Premier League history, with 162.
-He was named as BBC Sports Personality of the Year in 2009.
-In addition to the many honours Giggs has received within football, he was appointed an Officer of the Order of the British Empire (OBE) in the 2007 Birthday Honours for his services to football.
+He was elected into the PFA Team of the Century in 2007, the Premier League Team of the Decade in 2003, and the FA Cup Team of the Century.
+He holds the record for the most assists in Premier League history, with 162, and the most assists in UEFA Champions League history with 41.
+He was named as BBC Sports Personality of the Year in 2009, and was appointed an Officer of the Order of the British Empire (OBE) in the 2007 Birthday Honours for his services to football.